HumanSignal/label-studio/docs/source/guide/install.md

 docker run -it -p 8080:8080 -v $(pwd)/mydata:/label-studio/data heartexlabs/label-studio:latest
 ```

+> Starting with Label Studio 1.7, the container is run under user id 1001.
+> The user must have permissions to the mounted `./mydata` directory in order for the container to successfully initialize label database.

 ### Install with Docker on Windows
 Or for Windows, you have to modify the volumes paths set by `-v` option.